AmadeusITGroup/cloud-cost-allocation/README.md

     * E.g. to allocate a cost share proportional to the amortized costs of the consumers
     * See section *Cost allocation types in cost allocation data* below for details
 3. Use a static cost allocation file
-    * Instead of generating and using accurate consumption data, a static approach (potentially updated at certain intervals) might be sufficient in some cases / for starters
+    * Instead of generating and using accurate consumption data, a static approach (potentially updated at certain intervals) might be sufficient in some cases and in crawl phase

 ### Consumer service and product tags